MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ## [SUSE Linux Enterprise Server](#tab/linux-sles)

 > [!NOTE]
-> Storage Explorer has not been tested for SLES.
+> Storage Explorer hasn't been tested for SLES.
 You may try using Storage Explorer on your system, but we can’t guarantee that Storage Explorer will work as expected.

 ### Snap